-6. Make your well-being a priority.
+6. Make your well-being a priority

 Pregnant dating should be fun and make you feel good.
 If it isn’t and it doesn’t, don’t feel you have to persevere with it.

 And this may be a difficult thing to deal with without adding the trials and tribulations of dating.

 If pregnant dating isn’t working out, you could focus on other relationships in your life that make you feel loved and cared for.

 7. Have fun!

 After all, dating can be a great opportunity to meet new people and see new places—before the sleepless nights begin.

 Being pregnant might also let you enjoy spending time with a date without worrying if you have a future together.

-One last thing about pregnant dating…
+One last thing to know about dating when pregnant

 It’s your decision.